nicholasmello/rlbot-evan/README.md

 ## How to use

-If you would like to develop the bot please see the [contributing information file](CONTRIBUTING.md).
-More info will be given as evan gets further in his development.
+Please see the [wiki](https://github.com/xonmello/rlbot-evan/wiki) for information on how to use the bot.

 ## Creating your own